Clayton Morrow: Life and career

 Morrow was also a story artist for the 2011 DreamWorks Animation film, Puss in Boots, serving as an spin-off to the Shrek film series, also again serving as a story artist for Foster's Home for Imaginary Friends, and Secret Mountain Fort Awesome.
 He was also the retake director for Wander Over Yonder and served as a writer on Fish Hooks for only an episode.
+Currently, Morrow is a storyboard artist on The Patrick Star Show and was a freelance storyboard punch-up on Seasons 14 and 15 of SpongeBob SquarePants.